Do Dog Gut Health Supplements Work? (2026 Guide)

 9. Why Plentum Approaches Gut Health Differently

-What Is Canine Gut Health — And Why It Matters {#what-is-canine-gut-health}
+What Is Canine Gut Health — And Why Does It Matter?

 Canine gut health refers to the balance and function of your dog's gastrointestinal system — including the trillions of microorganisms that live there, collectively called the gut microbiome.
 Research published in PLOS ONE (2020) identified over 2.5 million unique microbial genes in the canine gut, rivaling the diversity seen in human microbiome studies.
 This isn't just a digestive organ — it's a command center.

 Ready to support your dog's digestive health?
-Plentum's veterinarian-formulated synbiotic combines prebiotics, probiotics, and postbiotics in one daily sachet.
+Plentum's synbiotic formula combines prebiotics, probiotics, and postbiotics in one daily sachet.
 Try Plentum today →

 The gut microbiome is responsible for: